h4ck3rm1k3/db-docs/mongo/index.md

 ## Example

-The Go code below will add some rows to the "birthdays" collection and then will print the same rows that were inserted.
+The Go code below will add some rows to the "birthday" collection and then will print the same rows that were inserted.

 ```go